-The Supervised Furlough II-A Program is an early release program which allows certain inmates to be released into the community to serve the last six months of their sentence.
+The Supervised Furlough II-A Program is an early release program that allows certain inmates to be released into the community to serve the last six months of their sentence.
 Most are required to be on Electronic Monitoring for the duration of their furlough.
 The SCDC screens and approved all inmates for this program.
-Only inmates who have an offense that was committed on or after June 13, 1983 and before July 1, 1993 are eligible.
+Only inmates who have an offense that was committed on or after June 13, 1983, and before July 1, 1993, are eligible.
 Other criteria must be met as well in order for the inmate to be released to the Supervised Furlough II-A Program.

 Community Supervision Program